Six Secrets to Active Signposting Success

 - The need for Red Flag Protocols to be articulated, written down and available to Receptionists

-- The need for the GPs or the Federation/CCG to decide which of the available alternative services (in-Practice or outside in the community) offer the most potential for early Signposting wins.
+- The need for the GPs or the Cluster/Federation/CCG to decide which of the available alternative services (in-Practice or outside in the community) offer the most potential for early Signposting wins.
 These services should be amongst the first to be introduced but will almost certainly need some additional consultation to ensure they are ready for the increased flow of patients.
 (Where available, Pharmacy and MSK/Physio related services top the charts for delivering the greatest numbers of signposting opportunities.)

 All of these activities can be developed concurrently while you are going through the procurement process for a training provider, but ideally, they should all be in place before the training of your Reception team starts.
 In that way, your Receptionists can train on scenarios that will be immediately relevant when the Signposting starts.